Comey’s claim to Congress about Clinton aide’s emails wasn’t true

 Nick Merrill, a spokesman for the former secretary of state, compared Comey’s statements to Clinton’s marathon testimony at a 2015 hearing over the Benghazi terrorist attacks.

 “Imagine for a moment if Hillary Clinton had said something this inaccurate when she testified for 11 hours,” Merrill tweeted Tuesday.
-CNN has reached out to Abedin for comment.
+Abedin declined to comment Tuesday.

 ProPublica first reported the FBI’s internal debate about whether to correct Comey’s testimony at a Senate hearing.